IvanTsymbal/prebid-server-java/docs/config-app.md

 - `auction.validations.secure-markup` - enables secure markup validation.
 Possible values: `skip`, `enforce`, `warn`.
 Default is `skip`.
 - `auction.host-schain-node` - defines global schain node that will be appended to `request.source.ext.schain.nodes` passed to bidders
 - `auction.category-mapping-enabled` - if equals to `true` the category mapping feature will be active while auction.
+- `auction.bid-response-sender-client-url` - URL value of the server API which can accept data about auction results.

 ## Event
 - `event.default-timeout-ms` - timeout for event notifications